jadecobra/python_tdd_exercises/source/functions/functions_positional_and_keyword.rst

         ((), {})
     )

-* I uncomment the last test to see it fail and the terminal shows an :doc:`/exceptions/AssertionError`
+* I uncomment the last test to see it fail and the terminal shows an :ref:`AssertionError`

   .. code-block::